Tai Seng MRT station: History

-In November 1999, the Land Transport Authority (LTA) announced that the Marina Line, a planned rail line, would be extended from Stadium Boulevard station to connect to the Outer Circle Line at Paya Lebar.
-The Marina Line and the Outer Circle Line would be merged to create the 34 km Circle line (CCL) in April 2001.
-The second phase of the CCL involved a 5 km extension from Stadium Boulevard to Upper Paya Lebar Road with 5 stations.
+In November 1999, the Land Transport Authority (LTA) announced that it would extend the Marina Line, a planned rail line, from Stadium Boulevard station to connect to the Outer Circle Line at Paya Lebar.
+The Marina Line and the Outer Circle Line would be merged to create the 34 km Circle line (CCL) in April 2001; the second phase of the CCL involved a 5 km extension from Stadium Boulevard to Upper Paya Lebar Road with 5 stations.